-The Never-Ending Indian Wars
+The Never-Ending Indian Wars: Spotlight Returns to Standing Rock

+This is part of a special report: The Spirit of Standing Rock on the Move.

 The world has been shocked by North Dakota’s violent reaction to the anti-oil pipeline resistance at Standing Rock.
 For the better part of a year, people have watched via social media, then increasingly on conventional media outlets, as heavily armed law enforcement officers and private contractors attacked unarmed civilians with rubber bullets, mace, tear gas, batons, and water cannons in sub-freezing temperatures.
 Water protectors, as the demonstrators call themselves, have been dragged from prayer ceremonies, injured, and arrested.
 More than 100 have been hospitalized.